l. Provisions, Contingent Liabilities and Contingent Assets

 b) Provide any guarantee, security or the like on behalf of the ultimate beneficiaries

-B ) The Company has not granted any loans or advances in the nature of loans repayable on demand during the year.
-However, the company has given loan to Nitco Realties Private Limited ("NRPL”) without specifying any terms or period of repayment in earlier years.
-The balance as at the year-end of such loan is as under
+B) The Company has granted any loans or advances in the nature of loans repayable to subsidiaries on demand during the year with three years term.
+However, the company has given loan to Nitco Realties Private Limited (“NRPL") without specifying any terms or period of repayment in earlier years.
+The total balance as at the year-end of such loans are as under

 (b) Right-of-use asset at an amount equal to the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognised in the balance sheet